DarkElius/Elius-Arduino/README.md

-# Christmas creche
+# My Arduino projects

 Description
 -----
-In this repository I put some Arduino projects I develop.
+In this repository I'd like to share some Arduino projects I developed.